openxla/stablehlo/rfcs/20240503-opset-deprecations.md

 This doc covers a list of opset cleanups that we want to do for StableHLO v1.0.
-Most of these ops were never spec’ed and therefore have no formal compatibility guarantees, per the Unspecced Features compatibility exemption, however we can provide some backward / forward compatibility for most of them.
+Most of these ops were never spec’ed and therefore have no formal compatibility guarantees, per the [Unspecced Features compatibility exemption][compat-out-of-scope], however we can provide some backward / forward compatibility for most of them.

 This doc will propose futures for the ops intentionally omitted from the spec,
 including: